blackhead in 30 Sekunden

 Wortherkunft

-Ursprüngliche Bedeutung: A dark spot on the skin.
+Ursprüngliche Bedeutung: A small, dark or black protuberance or spot on the skin.

 Kultureller Kontext